 Family Law Glossary

-A glossary of common family law-related terms, sponsored by Best Solicitors.
+A glossary of common family law-related terms.
 Please feel free to link to this page, wherever you wish to provide free information to the public.

 Adultery - Defined as “consensual sexual intercourse between a married person and a person of the opposite sex, not being the other’s spouse”.
 Note that it is still adultery even if the husband and wife are living separately.
 One of the five ways of proving that the marriage has irretrievably broken down, for the purpose of divorce proceedings, under the current system.

 Affidavit - A document to which the writer swears (usually on a Bible) that the contents are true.
 Note that making a false statement in an affidavit amounts to perjury.

 Ancillary Relief - Old term for financial remedies on divorce.
 See Financial Remedies.

 Answer - A document that must be filed with the court by a Respondent who is defending divorce proceedings, setting out their response to the allegations contained in the Petition.
 See also Cross Petition.

 Applicant - The party issuing an application to the court, such as an application for a Child Arrangements Order, or a Financial Remedies application.

 Arbitration - A form of private dispute resolution in which the parties enter into an agreement under which they appoint a suitably qualified person (an “arbitrator”) to adjudicate a dispute and make an award that will be binding upon the parties.
 Can be used to resolve financial disputes and disputes concerning children.
 For further information, and to find an arbitrator, see here.